-In this issue, you’ll hear from the center’s chief, Roger D. Weiss, MD, and also learn about our new Co-Occurring Disorders Institute, which is training clinicians throughout McLean to treat their patients’ addictions and psychiatric illnesses in a truly integrated way.
+In this issue, you’ll hear from the division’s chief, Roger D. Weiss, MD, and also learn about our new Co-Occurring Disorders Institute, which is training clinicians throughout McLean to treat their patients’ addictions and psychiatric illnesses in a truly integrated way.

 Finally, we share highlights of the second annual meeting of the McLean Board of Visitors—a group of friends, supporters and advocates who convened this spring to learn about McLean’s work and meet others with an interest in mental health.